 The Risk Management Framework sets out how the Council identifies, manages, and monitors risks.
 This includes the risk appetite statement, which articulates how much risk the Council is comfortable with and able to bear.
-The Council has recently updated the Risk Management Framework which will be taken to Audit, Governance and Standards Committee for approval in November.
+The Council has recently updated the Risk Management Framework which will be shared with the Corporate Services Portfolio Holder.